It is important to familiarize yourself with Cortex XSOAR components, UI terminology, and key concepts.

 Incident Fields are used for accepting or populating incident data coming from incidents.
 You create fields for information you know will be coming from 3rd party integrations and in which you want to insert the information.

-Third-party tools and services that the Cortex XSOAR platform orchestrates and automates SOC operations.
+Product integrations (or apps) are mechanisms through which security orchestration platforms communicate with other products.
+These integrations can be executed through REST APIs, webhooks, and other techniques.
+An integration can be unidirectional or bidirectional, with the latter allowing both products to execute cross-console actions.
+Integrations enable connections with third-party tools and services that the Cortex XSOAR platform orchestrates and automates SOC operations.
 In addition to third-party tools, you can create your own integration using the Bring Your Own Integration (BYOI) feature.

 The following lists some of the integration categories available in Cortex XSOAR.
 The list is not exhaustive, and highlights the main categories:

 - Data Enrichment

 - Threat Intelligence